 My husband loves to wear bow ties and has been bugging me for years to make some for him.
-I’m happy to say that I have figured it out, and am excited to share this tutorial teaching you how to sew a bow tie.
-I’ve even included a free pattern piece to download!
+I’m happy to say that I have figured it out, and am excited to share this free sewing pattern that teaches you how to make a bow tie.
+I’ve even included a free pattern piece for you as well!
 Keep reading for more info!

 A few years ago my husband decided he was only going to wear bow ties.
-The decision was based partially by the fact that we live in the South, and partially by the fact that bow ties are easier to keep clean.
+The decision was based partially on the fact that we live in the South, and partially on the fact that bow ties are easier to keep clean.

-I wanted to get this tutorial written before Derby so that you guys could stitch up your own ties for the big event, but I didn’t have it quite perfected by then.
-Now Father’s Day is right around the corner and I thought that this would be the perfect project to share if you’re looking to DIY a gift for your Dad.
+I wanted to get this tutorial written before Derby so that you guys could stitch up your own ties for the big event!
+You can also use this to make a great DIY gift for a Dad for Father’s Day.

 I based the pattern for the tie on my husband’s favorite bow tie shapes.
 I tested the pattern by making a bunch of ties to make sure the finished product had his “blessing”.
 I’m happy to say that the pattern passed the test *wink*.